saidsabri010/AFP-2-2021/Documents/FunctionalSpecification.md

  __After fillig the user needs to proceed the form and will get a ticket of flight with the information of passenger and flight.

+## REPORTS
+• REPORT MODULE
+The tickets issued should have the details such as plane number, ticket number, seat number, traveler’s name, time of departure.
+The traveler should be informed about the check-in time.The names of the fields involved in the Airline Ticket Reservation System are
+ * FLIGHT DETAILS
+ * CHECK AVAILABILITY
+ * BOOK TICKET
+ * VIEW SINGLE PASSENGER RECORD(by taking the ticket number)
+ * EXIT